mahn00b/memory-game/docs/README.md

 ## Solution

 ### Overview
 For the UI, I'm selecting React.
 Since React is my strongest skill, I'm going to use it as the building blocks for this game.
 Rather than opting for the vanilla Javascript version I will use Typescript.

 For state management, I plan to use mobx-react-lite.
-To minimize re-renders I'm implementing mobx's observer pattern so as not rely on React Context API.
+To minimize re-renders I'm implementing mobx's observer pattern so as not rely on React's Context API.

 For styling, I'm going to use CSS modules for the benefit of component-scoped styles and to maintain several smaller stylesheets.
 I usually like to use atomic classes in react like tailwind or tachyons, but I opted not to because of the component interactions potentially creating really verbose className strings.